Swimsuit Styles: Three Types of Swimsuit Sizes That Don’t Support Breasts

-Most of us don’t have the perfect perky and full breast genes in our DNA, so swimsuits with lining, shelf bras, and molded cups alone aren’t going to give women the support and shape they need to look their best.
+In the last few years there have been many swimsuit companies popping up.
+Unfortunately, many of these swimsuit shops are only focused on how they look, and don’t put any thought into how the suit style is going to support women’s bosoms.
+Most of us don’t have perfect perky and full breast genes in our DNA, so swimsuits with minimal lining, shelf bras, and molded cups alone aren’t going to give women the support and shape we need to look our best.

-I’m going to discuss the three types of swimsuit style to avoid buying so you you don’t end up looking like one of the women in the picture above.
+Let's discuss the three types of swimsuit style to avoid buying so you you don’t end up looking like one of the women in the picture above.

 Let’s start with the facts.
 The best fitting swimsuits in the world are the ones that come in bra sizes.